SophieAu/personal-site-old/src/pages/blog-posts/2020-06-26-web-a11y-big-picture.md

 * Neurological Disorders (e.g. autism, learning disabilities, epilepsy)
 * Hearing Impairments (e.g. deafness, tinnitus)

 According to the [WHO World report on disability](https://www.who.int/disabilities/world_report/2011/report/en/) around 15% of the world's population deals with some sort of permanent disability.
-And this excludes people who have temporary illnesses such as: a broken arm, lost their glasses, ...
+And this excludes people who have temporary or situational disabilities such as: a broken arm, lost their glasses, ...

 These people actually have a legal (and moral) right to access your app/website.